-- Remove the battery pack. - Wipe the accessories, disc nut and spindle to remove dust and debris.
+- 1. Remove the battery pack. - Wipe the accessories, disc nut and spindle to remove dust and debris.
 Inspect the parts for damage.
 Replace if needed. - 3.
 Slip backing pad onto spindle with flat side away from gear case. - 4.
 Place sanding disc on backing pad and secure assembly to spindle with disc nut.

-- To tighten, press the spindle lock button while turning disc nut clockwise with the spanner wrench provided. - To remove backing pad and sanding disc, remove the battery pack and reverse the procedure.
+- 5. To tighten, press the spindle lock button while turning disc nut clockwise.
+Tighten securely. - To remove backing pad and sanding disc, remove the battery pack and reverse the procedure.